Oklahoma’s Speeding Laws and Penalties

 The Point System

-Speeding violations can also add points to a driving record, and the amount of points depend upon the circumstances.
+Speeding violations can also add points to a driving record, and the number of points depend upon the circumstances.
 The accumulation of 10+ points within 5 years will lead to a suspended driver’s license.
 The number of points assessed to a specific driving offense are set by Oklahoma’s Department of Public Safety’s Mandatory Point System.
 Contact Aaron Bruner Law Firm for effective legal consultation.